Choo-Choo! All Aboard the Laws History Train!

 Laws Railroad Museum and Historical Site is located at the old 1883 railroad depot and eleven-acre yard a few miles north of Bishop, California, where a village sprang up surrounding the depot during the later 1880's and the little community was then referred to simply as "Station."
 In 1905, after the Carson and Colorado railroad was absorbed into the Southern Pacific line, the small settlement's name was changed from Station to Laws, after R.J.
 Laws, who was a longtime railroad superintendent.
 The narrow gauge section of railway running through Laws operated with steam powered locomotives for eighty years, until 1960.

-Although most of the buildings at Laws now are not original, the feel of the village has been recreated by bringing in historic buildings and an extensive collection of late-19th/early-20th-century artifacts from around the Owens Valley to grace our beautiful museum grounds, which lie near the base of the postcard-worthy White Mountains to the east.
+While the Depot itself as well as the Agent's House are original, the other buildings on Laws Museum's eleven acres have been either built on-site or relocated from other nearby locations to recreate the feel of the historic village An extensive collection of late-19th/early-20th-century artifacts from around the Owens Valley are housed on the museum grounds, which lie near the base of Silver Canyon and the White Mountains to the east.